 The 49th NOS (the 100 year anniversary) will take place on the campus of Rensselaer Polytechnic Institute (RPI) in Troy, NY from Sunday June 22 to Thursday June 26, 2025.

-The Executive Committee of the Division of Organic Chemistry of the American Chemical Society and the Department of Chemistry at Indiana University invite you to attend the 46th National Organic Chemistry Symposium.
-This biennial event will be held from Sunday, June 23 to Thursday, June 27, 2019 on the beautiful campus of Indiana University, Bloomington.
-The venue for the symposia and poster sessions will be held in Alumni Hall and the adjoining Solarium located in the Indiana Memorial Union (IMU).
-This is the third time the event will be held in Bloomington.
-It was first held there in 1961 and most recently in 2003 where over 1100 people attended.
-You can find some of the latest information on the upcoming NOS on Twitter with #NOS2019.
+The Executive Committee of the Division of Organic Chemistry of the American Chemical Society and the Department of Chemistry at the University Notre Dame invite you to attend the 48th National Organic Chemistry Symposium.
+This biennial event will be held from Sunday, July 9 to Thursday July 13, 2023 on the campus of the University of Notre Dame.
+You can find some of the latest information on the upcoming NOS on Twitter Twitter with #NOS2023.

-Several lectures from the 2013, 2015 and 2017 NOS are currently available to Organic Division members.
-A total of 11 of the 15 speakers from the 2017 NOS agreed to release videos of their lectures (once their results are patented or published).
-Thus, they are being released to members over the span of a year (or more) from the Organic Division’s Main web site.
+Several lectures from the 2013, 2015, 2017 and 2019 NOS are currently available to Organic Division members (The videos from the NOS in 2022 will be available starting in January 2023).
+See the Organic Division’s Main web site.
 The program books from all previous NOS are available from the NOS History page .